anywhichway/blockstore/README.md

 Tested at up to 10,000,000 records of 1024 bytes (i.e. 1K) and keys of up to 16 characters on an i5 8GB Win 10 machine with a non-SSD hard drive.

-Performance is impacted at large multiples of records, e.g. as record counts goe up by millions.
+Performance is impacted at large multiples of records, e.g. as record counts goes up by millions.
 (A testament more to the Chrome v8 engine hash lookup than anything else).
 Key size has an impact up to a length of 6.
 Small keys are up to twice as fast as the performance numbers below for 8 character keys.
 Other variances are probably due to garbage collection.

 With caching: